How Do You Know if You're in Perimenopause?

 Read more about the start of my journal practice, here.

-I'm with and will continue to provide open conversations about perimenopause and health and wellness on the To 50 and Beyond Podcast.
+I will continue to provide open conversations about perimenopause and health and wellness on the To 50 and Beyond Podcast.

-I've compiled the To 50 and Beyond Podcast Listening Guide: Menopause Edition which will help you listen, learn and feel better than ever during perimenopause and beyond.
+I've compiled the To 50 and Beyond Podcast Listening Guide: Menopause Edition, which will help you listen, learn and feel better than ever during perimenopause and beyond.

 You can download our favorite episodes and the guide here.